 On Choosing the Poems

-As we suggested in the introduction to this week’s post, Dickinson was profoundly affected by contemporary cultural attitudes about women of genius.
-In her essay, “A Damned Mob of Corinnes: Hawthorne and the Daughters of de Staël,” Renée Bergland reviews the history of these attitudes in relation to Madame de Stael’s popular novel, Corinne, about a dark and passionate female poet who loses her gift and pines away when the English lord she loves marries her blonde, bland and modest sister.
+As we suggested in the Overview to this week’s post, Dickinson was profoundly affected by contemporary cultural attitudes about women of genius.
+In her essay, “A Damned Mob of Corinnes: Hawthorne and the Daughters of de Staël,” Renée Bergland reviews the history of these attitudes in relation to the french author, Madame de Stael.
+Bergland focuses on de Stael’s popular novel, Corinne, about a dark-haired and passionate female poet who loses her gift and pines away when the English lord she loves marries her blonde, bland and modest sister.

-The period of 1850-1860 was “the crucial decade” when anxiety about the figure of Corinne reached a fever pitch and turned.
-It was in 1855 that Nathaniel Hawthorne famously wrote to his publisher, William Ticknor, castigating that “d—-d mob of scribbling women,” who were outselling male writers.
+For Bergland, the period of 1850-1860 was “the crucial decade” when anxiety about the figure of Corinne reached a fever pitch and turned.
+It was in 1855 that Nathaniel Hawthorne famously wrote to his publisher, William Ticknor, castigating that “d—d mob of scribbling women,” who were outselling male writers.

 And though Hawthorne admired the writing of many contemporary women, like Grace Greenwood, Fanny Fern, and Julia Ward Howe, he compared women’s publication of their works to “prostitution.”
 Others shared his feelings.

-As in so many other ways, Dickinson’s father Edward was a bellwether of mixed and misogynist attitudes when it came to questions of gender and genius.
-Bergland notes that in 1826, he met Catharine Sedgwick, a leading writer of the day, and wrote in his journal that he felt “a conscious pride that women of our own country … are emulating not only the females, but also the men of England & France & Germany & Italy in works of literature.”
+As in so many other ways, Dickinson’s father Edward was a bellwether of mixed and misogynist attitudes when it came to questions of gender and genius, attitudes he must have communicated to his perceptive daughter.
+Bergland notes that in 1826, Edward met Catharine Sedgwick, a leading writer of the day, and wrote in his journal that he felt

 But he was also disturbed: “I should be sorry to see another Madame de Staël.”
 This ambivalence emerges in Dickinson’s remark to Thomas Higginson about her father: